Raven talks man onto the ledge

 Due west a mile and a half across the canyon rose the apex of Highland Ridge, elevation 2,300’, masking the low Sun.
 Above the ridge hovered swirling bands of lenticular clouds the color of cream atop flowing down to peach.
 My perch stood at 1,950 feet above sea level and fell 200 feet nearly straight down a sandstone escarpment into the steep east slope of the canyon.
 The canyon, carved by the headwaters of Marsh Creek, traced a snaking descent from below my perch to the foundations of Mt.
 Diablo and its twin peaks seven miles north.

 The gibbous Moon had just cleared the foliage behind me; the Sun would set in a half hour.
 By the time moonlight would overpower the light of dusk and set Mt.
-Diablo aglow in pale pearl, I’d be headed for a place on the far side of the canyon: Roger Epperson Ridge, its bare undulations cresting beneath Diablo’s North Peak like an ocean swell, lit by the Moon.
+Diablo aglow in pale pearl, I’d be headed for a place on the far side of the canyon: Roger Epperson Ridge, its bare undulations cresting beneath Diablo’s North Peak like ocean swells, lit by the Moon.
 The wind faded to a breeze.
 I closed my eyes.

 When I opened them I realized I wasn’t alone.
 To my right, 10 feet away, sat someone staring at the sunset sky.
 My scalp turned to ice.
 The stranger had popped onto the ledge and sat down without making a sound.
 Or had I fallen asleep?